theMindDeveloper/Project-Homelab/README.md

 <img src="assets/screenshots/glance-dashboard.png" alt="Glance dashboard showing health checks for every service, the three cluster nodes, and service addresses">

 *The dashboard at [`compose/glance/glance.example.yml`](compose/glance/glance.example.yml).
-It answers one question — is anything red — which is why it gets looked at, and why it sits alongside Grafana rather than being replaced by it.*
+It answers one question — is anything red — which is why it gets looked at *

 ### Ingress